Butterflies (1993 film)

-Butterflies is a 1993 Indian Malayalam-language comedy drama film directed by Rajiv Anchal and written by A. K. Sajan.
+Butterflies is a 1993 Indian Malayalam-language comedy drama film directed by Rajiv Anchal (in his directorial debut) and written by A. K. Sajan.
 It was produced by Menaka and was the debut film of their production house Revathy Kalamandhir.
 The film stars Mohanlal, Aishwarya, Nassar, and Jagadish.
 The film was extensively shot in Bangalore.
 The songs were composed by Raveendran Master, while S. P. Venkatesh provided the background score.